 If you love fall spices, this Spicy Pumpkin Bundt Cake is the cake for you!
 Warming ginger, sweet cinnamon, pungent cloves and aromatic nutmeg all combine to make this cake taste so good!
 It also makes the house smell amazing while it is baking.

 This post may contain affiliate links.
-Full disclosure link at top right.
+Full disclosure policy.

 Fall is not welcomed quite as enthusiastically here in the UK as it is in North America.
 Although dark, wet, rainy fall days are more common here than bright, cool and crisp ones, I am convinced this lack of seasonal enthusiasm has less to do with the weather and more to do with a distinct lack of a certain important ingredient – pumpkin.